-San Diego Mayor Kevin Faulconer has embraced the YIMBY approach, vowing to increase density along transit corridors.
-Credit: Mid-Coast Corridor Transit Project that is creating large increases in value for the private sector.
+• In Honolulu, a new rail line will boost private land values along its route.
+As such, the affordability requirements in Hawaii are seen as neither a gift by developers nor an extra charge-but rather, the recovery of a portion of the taxpayer-funded infrastructure project that is creating large increases in value for the private sector.
 "The public has invested billions of dollars into rail.
 That is increasing the property values around rail stations, and allowing people to build higher and more densely.
 That is all worth a lot and we need to get back some of our public investment by building more affordable housing," said Gavin Thornton, co-executive director of the Hawaii Appleseed Center for Law and Economic Justice.

-Vancouver, B.C., mandates developer contributions that fund affordable housing, bikeways, parks, childcare sites, and other amenities.
-Credit: Rick Schwartz/Flickr CC BY-NC 2.0
+Vancouver, B.C., mandates developer contributions that fund affordable housing, bikeways, parks, childcare sites, and other amenities, Credit: Rick Schwartz/Elickr CC BY-NC 2.0